-Still looking amazing, The Saltings 1930s Connell, Ward and Lucas modernist house in Hayling Island, Hampshire is up for sale once more.
+The Saltings 1930s Connell, Ward and Lucas modern house in Hayling Island, Hampshire is back up for sale at a reduced asking price.

-In fact, it was up for sale over a year ago if I recall, but since then it has had a change of agent and a change of price.
-That price has gone down by the way, which is obviously a good thing.
-For potential buyers, anyway.
+In fact, it was first up for sale a couple of years ago, but since then it has had a change of agent and a gradual reduction in price.
+That downward trajectory will hopefully help this one find a new and appreciative buyer.

-But this is still the same house, as grade II-listed classic dating from 1934, the work of the much-loved Connell, Ward and Lucas.
+As you might recall, this is a grade II-listed classic dating from 1934, the work of the much-loved Connell, Ward and Lucas.
 You might recall the place in Kingston Upon Thames and the 66 Frognal modernist house in London NW3, both by the same partnership, with more in the archive you fancy a browse.

-As I mentioned last time this was featured, the house has gone through a few changes over the years, but in terms of the architecture, things have been put right, not least when it comes to the windows.
+As I mentioned last time this was featured, the house has gone through a few changes over the years, but in terms of the architecture, things have been put right in more recent years, not least when it comes to the windows.

 Those aren’t original, but the replacements have high-quality steel frames with double glazed panes, keeping the ‘look’ of the originals but added in some extra glazing to boost the warmth.

 Outside of that, the structure is as it should be, an L-shaped house in white, with those black walls of glazing breaking things up in a very eye-catching way, as well as boosting the internal light and framing those sea views.